jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/contacts-mobile-proxy/README.md

-contacts-mobile-proxy: Contacts Mobile Proxy
+contacts-mobile-proxy: Contacts CRUD Mobile Proxied Web Application
 ===========================
 Author: Daniel Bevenius
 Level: Beginner
 Technologies: REST
-Summary: A basic example of CRUD operations that are proxied to a backend system.
+Summary: The `contacts-mobile-proxy` quickstart is basic example of CRUD operations that are proxied to a backend system.
 Target Product: JBoss Unified Push
 Versions: 1.0
 Source: <https://github.com/jboss-developer/jboss-mobile-quickstarts/>

 ## What is it?

-It's a deployable Maven 3 project to help you get started in developing `proxied web applications` with Java EE 6 on JBoss EAP.
+The `contacts-mobile-proxy` quickstart is a deployable Maven 3 project to help you get started in developing `proxied web applications` with Java EE 6 on JBoss EAP.

 _So what is a `proxied web application`?_
 The need of a proxied web application arises when you have a backend system that is not allowed to be exposed to direct traffic from the internet, but there is a service in this backend system that needs to be exposed, without jeopardizing the whole backend system (backend systems would most often be protected by a firewall).